ryysd/PrototypePOR/README.md

-    --png               - Draw state space using graphviz --disable-reduction - Generate state space without reduction --use-cache         - Use existing ats file. ats file is created only if it does not exis --use-scala         - Use scala petrinet implementation
-    --all               - Continue reduction, even if a deadlock state is found
+    --png               - Draw state space using graphviz --disable-reduction - Generate state space without reduction --use-cache         - Use existing ats file. ats file is created only if it does not exis --use-scala         - Use petrinet of scala implementation --all               - Continue reduction, even if a deadlock state is found
 ### PNML (PetriNet Markup Language) ###
 This script generate state space using petrinet model.